Anna-Simmi/FUTURE_DS_02/README.md

 📅 Campaign activity spiked around August 24th

+---

 🚀 How to Use

- Clone/download this repo
+ 1.Clone/download this repo

- Open the .pbix file in Power BI Desktop
+ 2.Open the .pbix file in Power BI Desktop

- Explore the dashboard: adjust filters, slicers, and visuals
+ 3.Explore the dashboard: adjust filters, slicers, and visuals

- Use the included dataset (cleaned_campaign.csv) for reference or re-modeling
+ 4.Use the included dataset (cleaned_campaign.csv) for reference or re-modeling

+---

 📌 Deliverable

 A fully functional and visually engaging Power BI Dashboard tailored for marketing teams and executives — presenting real-time insights into campaign efficiency and audience behavior.

+---

 🙌 Acknowledgements

 Huge thanks to Future Interns for the opportunity to work on this real-world analytics task.

+---

 📬 Contact